Estranged Students (No Parental support)

 Graduation and Beyond

-Support with accessing career guidance to help you make plans early for after your course ends
+Access to career guidance to help you make plans early for after your course ends.

-Support with the cost of gown hire and a graduation photograph
+Funding towards the cost of gown hire and a graduation photograph.

-Contact Lisa for assistance in accessing any of the support above and determining your eligibility -estrangedstudents@leeds.ac.uk
+Contact Lisa for assistance in accessing any of the support above and determining your eligibility by emailing estrangedstudents@leeds.ac.uk

 Helpful Information: